corbt/next-frame/README.md

 # Introduction

 'next-frame' is a small tool intended to make it easier to create performant UIs in [React Native](https://facebook.github.io/react-native/).
-You can read more about the rationale behind it on the [blog post introducing it](https://corbt.com/posts/2015/12/22/breaking-up-heavy-processing-in-react-native.html).
+You can read more about the rationale behind it in the [blog post introducing it](https://corbt.com/posts/2015/12/22/breaking-up-heavy-processing-in-react-native.html).

 React Native and Javascript don't give us access to background threads without writing native code.
 This means that every computation we execute should ideally take less than 1/60th of a second so it doesn't interfere with animation performance or percieved responsiveness.